Mass in B minor

 Lamb of God,

-who takes away the sins of the world,
+you who take away the sins of the world,

 have mercy on us.